matthieudelaro/suitup/README.md

 The custom video player implemented for this representation (based on VLC) reads a CSV file (similar to a file describing subtitles).
 It contains timecodes and associated text, which is then emitted by radio as the player plays the video.

+The arduino displays animation by computing the color of each LED.
+Those are adressed thanks to the array [LEDs](https://github.com/matthieudelaro/suitup/blob/master/main/main.ino#L33), each cell corresponding to the color of a LED.
+[This video](https://github.com/matthieudelaro/suitup/raw/master/LEDorder_LQ.mp4) shows LEDs being turn on, one after another, from LEDs[0] to LEDs[about 400].

+## Thanks
+Big thanks to those who created the costumes and the video player.
+Big thanks to the dancers, the team in charge of the stage and of the control room for this awesome representation in front of ~1300 people.